basho-labs/little_riak_book/en/02-concepts.md

 <aside class="sidebar"><h3>Not Quite C</h3>

-Strictly speaking, Riak has a tunable latency-availability tradeoff, but the concession is similar.
-To decrease read/write latency effectively improves the odds of consistency, by making requests unavailable in certain circumstances in the way a CP system would.
+Strictly speaking, Riak has a tunable latency-availability tradeoff.
+The concession is similar to tuning A/C. To decrease read/write latency effectively improves the odds of consistency, by making requests unavailable in certain circumstances in the way a CP system would.

-Currently, no setting can make Riak CP in the general case, but a feature for a few strict cases is being researched.
+Currently, no setting can make Riak truely CP in the general case, but features for a few strict cases are being researched.
 </aside>

 <h3>N/R/W</h3>

-A question the CAP theorem demands you answer with a distributed system is: do I give up strict consistency, or give up total availability?
+A question the CAP theorem demands you answer with a distributed system is: do I give up strict consistency, or give up ensured availability?
 If a request comes in, do I lock out requests until I can enforce consistency across the nodes?
 Or do I serve requests at all costs, with the caveat that the database may become inconsistent?

 Riak's solution is based on Amazon Dynamo's novel approach of a *tunable* AP system.
 It takes advantage of the fact that, though the CAP theorem is true, you can choose what kind of tradeoffs you're willing to make.
-Riak is highly available to serve requests, with the ability to tune its level of A/C tradeoff (nearing, but never quite reaching, full consistency).
+Riak is highly available to serve requests, with the ability to tune its level of availability (nearing, but never quite reaching, full consistency).

-Riak allows you to choose how many nodes you want to replicate to, and how many nodes must be written to or read from per request.
+Riak allows you to choose how many nodes you want to replicate an object to, and how many nodes must be written to or read from per request.
 These values are settings labeled `n_val` (the number of nodes to replicate to), `r` (the number of nodes read from before returning), and `w` (the number of nodes written to before considered successful).

 A thought experiment might help clarify.

 <h4>N</h4>

-With our 5 node cluster, having an `n_val=3` means values will always replicate to 3 nodes, as we've discussed above.
+With our 5 node cluster, having an `n_val=3` means values will eventually replicate to 3 nodes, as we've discussed above.
 This is the *N value*.
 You can set the other values to be all `n_val` nodes with the shorthand `all`.

 <h4>W</h4>

 But you may not wish to wait for all nodes to be written to before returning.
 You can choose to write to all 3 (`w=3` or `w=all`), which means my values are more likely to be consistent, or choose to write only 1 (`w=1`), and allow the remaining 2 nodes to write asynchronously, but return a response quicker.
 This is the *W value*.

-In other words, setting `w=all` would help ensure your system was more consistent, at the expense of waiting longer, with a chance that your write would fail if fewer than 3 nodes were available (meaning, over half of your total servers are down).
+In other words, setting `w=all` would help ensure your system was more likely to be consistent, at the expense of waiting longer, with a chance that your write would fail if fewer than 3 nodes were available (meaning, over half of your total servers are down).

 <h4>R</h4>

 The same goes for reading.
 To ensure you have the most recent value, you can read from all 3 nodes containing objects (`r=all`).
 Even if only 1 of 3 nodes has the most recent value, we can compare all nodes against each other and choose the latest one, thus ensuring some consistency.
 Remember when I mentioned that RDBMS databases were *write consistent*?
-This is *read consistency*.
+This is close to *read consistency*.
 Just like `w=all`, however, the read will fail unless 3 nodes are available to be read.
 Finally, if you only want to quickly read any value, `r=1` has low latency, and is likely consistent if `w=all`.

 In general terms, the N/R/W values are Riak's way of allowing you to trade less consistency for more availability.